-Lutherwood is committed to protecting the privacy of the personal information of its employees, clients, residents, donors, volunteers and other shareholders.
-We value the trust of those we work with and of the public, and recognize that maintaining this trust requires that we be transparent and accountable in how we treat the information that you share with us.
+Lutherwood takes privacy very seriously and is committed to protecting the trust and privacy of its employees, clients, residents, donors, volunteers and other stakeholders.
+We recognize that maintaining this trust requires that we be transparent and accountable in how we treat the information that you share with us.

 Purpose of Information Being Collected and Used